-Per-unit cost
+Per-unit Cost

 The prices of hearing aids vary dramatically, depending on the type of circuitry/electronics used within the aid.
 Hearing aids purchased from retailers typically cost \$600 to \$5,000 per hearing aid, depending on the type of hearing aid (analog or digital) purchased.
-Hearing aids may also be monaural (for one ear) or binaural (for both ears) and typically fall within this price range, depending on the technology.
 Disposable hearing aids are typically \$40 to \$70 per aid, or \$1,800 for a five-year supply (Anstett, 2002).
 The American Academy of Audiology states that hearing aids are initially cheaper when purchased by mail order or through budget clubs.
 But in the long run, costs may be the same as or higher than the cost of purchasing aids through an audiologist, because mail-order purchases may require more follow-up care (American Academy of Audiology, 2001a).
 The estimated average cost of a hearing aid is \$3,000 for the purposes of this analysis.